ProbabilisticINT/HPCC-PINT/simulation/README.md

 # HPCC NS-3 simulator
-This is an NS-3 simulator for [HPCC: High Precision Congestion Control (SIGCOMM' 2019)](https://rmiao.github.io/publications/hpcc-li.pdf).
-It also includes the implementation of DCQCN, TIMELY, DCTCP, PFC, ECN and Broadcom shared buffer switch.

-We have update this simulator to support HPCC-PINT, which reduces the INT header overhead to just 1 byte.
-This improves the long flow completion time.
-See [PINT: Probabilistic In-band Network Telemetry (SIGCOMM' 2020)](https://liyuliang001.github.io/publications/pint.pdf).
+This is the simulator for HPCC-PINT, an advanced version of HPCC with one byte overhead per packet, introduced in PINT: Probabilistic In-band Network Telemetry (SIGCOMM' 2020).

 It is based on NS-3 version 3.17.